rysdev/shuffleFit/README.md

 Mongoose Express Node React

-Skeleton up with login system working
+Basic generator up with no styling

 Work in Progess